junxiyao18-source/Eco-Mamba/README.md

 # Eco-Mamba: Ecology-Aware Adaptive Mamba for Animal Action Recognition

-Official implementation of **Eco-Mamba: Ecology-Aware Adaptive Mamba for Animal Action Recognition**.
  Eco-Mamba treats animal behaviour recognition as ecology-aware multi-label inference: it allocates a fixed frame budget to behavioural events, interprets events with scene and relation context, and produces ethogram-consistent action predictions.

 ## Overview